History of RAGT Group

 RAGT Energie, created in the 2000s, is developing this fuel, but the bigger picture is to address important research needs in this emerging sector.

-Since 2013, the RAGT group has been chaired by Claude Tabel, previously Chief Executive Officer of RAGT 2n and a member of the Executive Board since 2006.
+From 2013 to 2022, the RAGT group has been chaired by Claude Tabel, previously Chief Executive Officer of RAGT 2n and a member of the Executive Board since 2006.
 He took over from Daniel Segonds.
 The latter, the current Chairman of the Supervisory Board, joined the company in 1974 as head of corn breeding, went on to become Director of the seed business in 1995, Chief Executive Officer in 2003 and Chairman of the Executive Board in 2005.

 2019 was an important year for the RAGT group as it celebrated its Centenary!
 100 years of passion for agriculture and innovation.